 Bards are oftentimes the center of attraction at a party.
 They tend to be the comic relief, the one who can quickly whip up jokes and puns, and the music-loving free spirit.
 Often characterized as that one person in the party who loves to goof around, having a bard along with his travels will surely make the adventure livelier.

-Most of the time, they focus on magic spells using their favorite music instruments.
+Most of the time, they focus on magic spells using their favorite musical instruments.
 For example, they can heal up party members by playing out a sick tune from their horn.
 They can buff up their allies through the beat of the drums and nerf down their enemies by playing an ear-shattering sound from their violence.
 Indeed, they are beloved support characters because of how useful they are.

 However, bards can also be the main event during combat.
 They can slice and dice their foes expertly using blades.
 They can become highly trained and skilled warriors who can use swords in fighting and entertaining people.
 How is this possible, you may ask?
 It is all possible when a bard chooses the College of Swords as their bard college.

-Welcome to a College of Swords Guide.
+Welcome to the College of Swords Guide.

 What is the College of Swords?